-The perfect traditional Greek rice pilau (pilafi) recipe!
-Fluffy, fragrant rice and crispy, tender, fall of the bone chicken thighs with a delicious lemon kick!
+The perfect traditional Greek rice pilaf (pilafi) recipe!
+Fluffy, fragrant rice and crispy, tender, fall of the bone chicken legs with a delicious lemon kick!
 A very versatile and easy to prepare Greek dish perfect for your Sunday family dinner or quick mid-week meal.
 Ready in under 30 minutes, this is a traditional Greek rice pilaf recipe for you to easily recreate this delight from scratch.

 Greek rice pilaf recipe – Delicious variations